somedude554/the-hotbox/README.md

 ```

 I refreshed my JavaScript knowledge at https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics
+JavaScript is incredibly useful in frontend development, since it allows for a user to dynamically change both the html or css directly from the code.
 Since the syntax and usage of JavaScript is similar to Java and other object-oriented programming languages, most of the knowledge was easily applicable since I have experience with Java, C++, and python.
 1. Initialize variables with the "var" keyword.
 These can also be modified later.
 Also end all lines with a semicolon.
 ```